 Place a toe separator on each foot.
 Go over nails with nail polish remover to clear off any oily residue.
 Apply a base coat and let it dry (this Orly one is my fave!)
 Dip brush in colour, carefully wiping off excess polish on the sides of the bottle.
 Press the colour on to the nail, leaving an adequate distance from the cuticle so that it doesn’t get flooded with polish.
 If you get the first coat placed properly, it will be easy to apply the next two coats in the right place.
 Use a brush dipped in remover (or your fingernail) to clean up any mistakes.
-Apply a top coat – I like using Seche Vite because it blends away any streakiness and leaves a gel-like finish.
+Apply a top coat – I like using Seche Vite and Essie because it blends away any streakiness and leaves a gel-like finish.

 FIVE STEPS AND YOU’RE DONE!